Astros vs. Yankees Player Props Betting Odds

-Kyle Tucker and Gleyber Torres are two of the top players with prop bets available when the Houston Astros and the New York Yankees square off at Yankee Stadium on Friday (first pitch at 7:05 PM ET).
+Player props can be found for Kyle Tucker and Gleyber Torres, among others, when the Houston Astros visit the New York Yankees at Yankee Stadium on Saturday at 1:05 PM ET.

 Bet on this matchup or its props with BetMGM!